Chetfalva: History

 Its first known owners were members of the Szécsi family.
 In 1418, it was owned by Pál Szécsi and his son Jakab, who received it from King Sigismund as a royal gift.
 In 1498, members of the Tarczy family received partial ownership of the village.
-In 1513, Lónyay Albert and his wife bought the village from Sarah, the widow of János Tarcsa, for a perpetual price.
+In 1513, Albert Lónyay and his wife bought the village from Sára, the widow of János Tarcsa, for a perpetual price.

-At the end of the 15th century in the village of Chetfalva there was a customs office, and a Catholic church was built.
-In 1566, Chetfalva was devastated during the Tatar raid.
+At the end of the 15th century in the village of Csetfalva there was a customs office, and a Catholic church was built.
+In 1566, Csetfalva was devastated during the Tatar raid.

-In 1600, the owners of the settlement were: Rákóczi Zsigmond, Lónyay István, Réthey Péter, Mikolay István, Anarcsi Péter, Báthory István, Melith Pál.
+In 1600, the owners of the settlement were: Zsigmond Rákóczi, István Lónyay, Péter Réthey, István Mikolay, Péter Anarcsi, István Báthory, Pál Melith.

 In the last years of the 1700s, the owners of the village were: Báró Prényi, the Csató and Buday families.

 In the last years of the 1800s, the owners of the village were: the Abonyi, Buday, Csató, Lónyay, Pogány families.

-In 1904, the Ministry of Internal Affairs of Hungary approved the coat of arms of the village, based on the ancient seal of Chetfalva from the 16th century.
+In 1904, the Ministry of Internal Affairs of Hungary approved the coat of arms of the village, based on the ancient seal of Csetfalva from the 16th century.

 Population

 In 1910 the population was 558.
-99,5% of the peaple were Hungarians, the remaining 3 peaple was Rusyn, Slovak and German.
-61,6% of the population were Calvinists, 19,4% Catholics, 11,6% Greek Catholics and 7,4% Jews.
+99.5% of the people were Hungarians, the remaining 3 people were Rusyn, Slovak and German.
+61.6% of the population were Calvinists, 19.4% Catholics, 11.6% Greek Catholics and 7.4% Jews.

-Today the population according to the 2001 census is 755, 97,4% of the population is Hungarian, 2,4% Ukrainian, 0,3% Russian.
+Today the population according to the 2001 census is 755, 97.4% of the population is Hungarian, 2.4% Ukrainian, 0.3% Russian.